Qiskit/qiskit-ibm-runtime/README.md

 ### Qiskit Runtime on IBM Quantum

 Prior to becoming an IBM Cloud service, Qiskit Runtime was offered on IBM Quantum.
-If you have an existing IBM Quantum account, you can continue using Qiskit Runtime on IBM Quantum, which is referred to as legacy runtime.
+If you have an existing IBM Quantum account, you can continue using Qiskit Runtime on IBM Quantum.

 You will need your IBM Quantum API token to authenticate with the Qiskit Runtime service: